Lingfeizeng/Bayesian-analysis-by-simulation/README.md

 **Classical Bayesian inference**

-The conjugated prior should be chosen so that the resulting posterior density can be recognised as the density of a known distribution.
+The evidence shown in above is also called the normalization factor, is sometimes difficult to be computed.
+In classical Bayesian inference, the conjugated prior should be chosen so that the resulting posterior density can be recognised as the density of a known distribution.

 **MCMC**

 To approximate the posterior distribution of a parameter of interest by random sampling in a probabilistic space.
+The “Monte Carlo” part is due to the sampling purpose and the “Markov Chain” part describes the way we obtain these samples.

 <img src="mcmc.png" alt="MCMC"/>